 Over the past several years, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been typically used in air conditioners and heat pumps for the last several decades.
-The R-22 and HCFC mandates are intended to have the HVAC industry move to a more earth friendly refrigerant with a technical designation R410A.
+These mandates are expected to have the HVAC industry move to a more earth friendly refrigerant with a technical designation R410A.
 R410A has been proven to be safer for the environment.

 In late 2010 the majority of air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These systems are more commonly called “dry charged units”.
-The units can legally be sold and installed which permits your Mobile area HVAC contractor to charge the unit on-site with R22.
-R22 is still legal for AC repair or service for a few more years.
-The intent for these Dry Charged Units is to give the greater Mobile area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+These A/C units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
+R22 is still legal for AC repair or service for a short time longer.
+The intent for these Dry Charged Units is to give the greater Mobile area a more simple and affordable replacement option for central air conditioners and heat pumps.
+However, these units also circumvent the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

-Mobile homeowners should know that these Dry Charged Units are approved in the U.S. and Canada.
-Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically considered a replacement “part”.
+Mobile homeowners should understand that these Dry Charged Units are allowed in the U.S. and Canada.
+Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically deemed a replacement “part”.
 As a result, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Well, it really depends on a number of things.
-The most important thing to do is determine what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
+The best thing to do is determine what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Top reasons for buying an R-410A system

 Current R-410A systems provide benefits to Mobile homeowners that Dry Charge units do not.
-A sample of the benefits include:
+Some of the benefits include:

 - Current production refrigerant solutions allowing longer life and extended availability of refrigerant